 Let’s take a look at some of Florida’s most common causes of home insurance claims:

 - Wind damage: Florida sees more tornadoes than most states, averaging 66 twisters per year.
-It also has the highest number of homes at risk of damage by a storm surge, according to III data.
+It also has the highest number of homes at risk of damage by a wind storm surge, according to III data.
 Fortunately, home insurance covers wind damage, and insurers in Florida are required to offer additional hurricane coverage.

 - Fire: Fire damage is a typical cause of home insurance claims in Florida and across the country.
 Lightning storms, wind, and hurricanes can lead to devastating electrical fires, putting Florida residents at an increased risk.
 Fire is one of the 16 named perils covered by standard homeowners insurance policies.

 - Burglary: According to a 2020 Statista report, Florida has one of the nation’s highest number of reported robbery cases.
-If you live in a major city such as Orlando or Miami, you could be at a higher risk of personal property theft than if you live in a rural town.
+If you live in a major city such as Orlando or Miami, you could be at a higher risk of personal property theft and vandalism than if you live in a rural town.